dariober/ASCIIGenome/docs/commandHelp.rst

 :code:`setGenome fasta|bam|genome`

 Set genome and reference sequence.
-The genome, i.e. the list of contig and names and sizes, can be extracted from the indexed fasta reference, from a bam file or from a genome identifier (e.g. hg19).
+The genome, i.e. the list of contig and names and sizes, can be extracted from the fasta reference, from a bam file or from a genome identifier (e.g. hg19).
 If a fasta file is used also the reference sequence becomes available.

 showGenome
 ++++++++++